What is a dropshipping business model?

 Working toward the launch of your online store?

 Get tips on starting your ecommerce business

-and find out how independent sellers, startups, and established brands have flourished selling on Amazon.
+and find out how independent sellers, startups, and established brands have flourished selling in the Amazon store.

 Will dropshipping help make my business profitable?